Traae/Postal-Time-Tool/README.md

-# US_Postal_Service_Clock_Website
+# Postal Time Tool

-A simple website that displays time in the united states postal service format.
+A simple app that displays time in the united states postal service format.

+The USPS uses a combination of military time + hour hundredths.
+1:15 pm = 1325.

 ## Purpose